helentongli213/lnd/README.md

 - Pencil Me In by Christine Wodtke
 - Validating Product Ideas by Tomer Sharon
 - The Shape of Design by Frank Chimero
-- Mismatch by Kate Holmes
 - User Friendly by Cliff Huang
-- Algorithms of Oppression by Safiya Umoja Noble
 - Dear Data by Stefanie Posavec
 - The Culture Map by Erin Meyer
-- Crucial Conversations
-- Brag Better by Meredith Fineman
 - Radical Candor by Kim Scott
 - The Making of a Manager by Julie Zhuo
 - Solving Product Design Exercises by Artiom Dashinsky